UniversalDependencies/docs/_ga-pos/VERB.md

 There are four moods: indicative, imperative, conditional and subjunctive.
 Tenses include present habitual, simple past, past habitual and future.

 There is an autonomous verb form, which most closely correlates to the English passive.
-However it is not technically a passive form as the subject is "understood" and the nominal argument is an object. (e.g. _tugadh an liathróid dó_ "the ball was given to him" (lit. somebody gave the ball to him)).
+However it is not technically a passive form as the subject is "understood" and the nominal argument is an object (e.g. _tugadh an liathróid dó_ "the ball was given to him" (lit. somebody gave the ball to him)).

 ##### Copula vs substantive verb 'to be'